mitranim/stylific/readme.md

   tabsets, dropdowns, collapsable navbars that require JS in other libraries.
 * No pixels.
 Dimensions are based on `em` and `rem`, making them easy to scale together.
-* Component-based approach: styles are scoped under customisable tag names.
+* Component-based approach: styles are scoped under customisable tag and attribute names.

 The component-based approach makes the library easy to customise and extend.
 To use a modified version of a built-in component, just reuse its styles as a mixin